Dimers and Imaginary geometry: Convergence of the winding of uniform spanning tree to GFF

 \begin{lemma} Fix a domain $D \subset \C$ with locally connected boundary and let $x_1,\ldots, x_k \in D$.
 For all $v^\delta_1, \ldots, v^\delta_k \in D^{\d}$ converging to $x_1, \ldots, x_k$, for all $T_1, \ldots, T_k$,

 where $h_T$ is the regularised winding field of a continuum UST in $D$ as defined in \cref{E:uDx,R:rough_everywhere}. \end{lemma} \begin{proof} By our assumptions (see \cref{R:conv_lerw}) and by Wilson's algorithm, the paths $(\gamma_{v_i}^\d)_{i=1}^k$ converge to $(\gamma_{x_i})_{i=1}^k$ where the $\gamma_{x_i}$ are the paths connecting $x_i$ to $\partial D$ in a continuous UST.
-Furthermore, observe that the function $h_T (v) $ is a continuous function of $\gamma_v^\d$ (this is because the topological winding up to capacity $t$ is continuous in the curve).
+Furthermore, observe that the function $h_T (v) $ is a continuous function of $\gamma_v^\d$ (this is because the topological winding up to capacity $t + \log(R(v,D))$ is continuous in the curve).
 Hence $ \prod h^{\d}_T (v_i)$ converges in distribution to $\prod h_T(x_i)$.
-Using \cref{prop:tail_winding2}, we see that it is also uniformly integrable (in fact, we have stretched exponential tails) and hence the expectation converges. \end{proof}
+Using \cref{lem:truncated_UI}, we see that it is also uniformly integrable and hence the expectation converges. \end{proof}

 Combining the above lemma with \cref{T:winding_continuum} and \cref{lem:quantitative_two_pt}, we can find a sequence $T(\delta)$ (depending on the $v_i$'s) going to infinity slowly enough such that whenever $T(\delta) \le T_i(\delta) \le T(\delta) + 1/20$,